daddydrac/advanced-functional-programming/README.md

-# LambdaFlux Functional Python Workshop
+# Free Data Science Course: Learn Functional Programming by Screening Materials for a Fusion Reactor

 *Intro Article on LinkedIn*: